qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 * [Help to restore ancient murals](https://heritagesciencejournal.springeropen.com/articles/10.1186/s40494-020-0355-x)

-### What sort of problems can't Deep Learning solve?
+### What sort of problems can Deep Learning not solve?

 * Any case where only a small amount of training data is available.
 * Tasks requiring an explanation of how the answer was arrived at.
 * Classifying things which are nothing like their training data.

-### What sort of problems can Deep Learning solve, but shouldn't be used for?
+### What sort of problems can Deep Learning solve, but should not be used for?

 Deep Learning needs a lot of computational power, for this reason it often relies on specialised hardware like graphical processing units (GPUs).
 Many computational problems can be solved using less intensive techniques, but could still technically be solved with Deep Learning.